cedric-lopez-dev/websites-factory-lib/next/README.md

   ```
 # Modules

-Modules should be placed in the `websites-factory-modules` folder.
+Modules should be placed in the `websites-factory` folder.
 The pages provided by the module should be placed in a `pages` folder and a folder named after the page.
 The sections provided by the module should be placed in a `sections` folder and a folder named after the section.

 ```
-└──websites-factory-modules
+└──modules
     ├── welcome
     │   ├── pages
     │   │   ├── home
     │   │   │  └── index.tsx
     │   ├── sections
     │   │   ├── introduction
     │   │   │   └── index.tsx
+    │   ├── layout
+    │   │   ├── main
+    │   │   │   └── index.tsx
 ```

+# Themes

+*coming soon*